LabiKyo/Investing-Game/README.md

 Given a list of investing amount, calculate their money after each round of investing.

 ## Important
-Install LiveScript and mocha globally.
+Install LiveScript and mocha + should globally.
-`npm install -dg LiveScript mocha`
+`npm install -dg LiveScript mocha should`

 ## How to test
 `slake test`